 Even if you think that a school won’t offer you financial aid, it doesn’t hurt to ask.
 You may be surprised—and you definitely won’t get anything if you don’t apply.
 This means filing a FAFSA (Free Application for Federal Student Aid) ideally in January of the year that your child will enter school.
 Communities even have FAFSA meetings for parents to help them interpret the paperwork.
 “Some of my clients have [attended FAFSA meetings] just to understand what type of financing and student aid is possible,” Minor says.
 “That’s a good thing to do a year or two in advance because sometimes you have to move assets around.

 Net price is “what college will cost after you subtract just the gift aid,” Kantrowitz says, “whereas net cost subtracts the entire financial aid package.”
 Even if a school is offering you loans, you’ll have to pay those back.
 (For years, in most cases.)
 So that’s still a cost to you, even if it’s not immediate.
-You can find out what individual schools dole out, on average, at such sites as U.S. News & World Report and the College Board.
-Look at things like the average aid package and the ratios of grants to loans or work study.
+You can find out what individual schools dole out, on average, in our recent post on the top 50 colleges with the highest return on investment.
+Look at things like the average aid package and the ratios of grants to loans or work-study.

 5. Consider graduation rates